Joshuaatanu/Joshuaatanu/README.md

 ### Hi there! 👋

-I'm **Joshua Atanu**, an AI Engineer and the **Technical Head of AI Integrations at Invendo**, where I build intelligent automation pipelines, TV-audit tooling, multi-agent systems, and data-driven integrations.
+I'm **Joshua Atanu**, an AI Engineer where I build intelligent automation pipelines, TV-audit tooling, multi-agent systems, and data-driven integrations.

 Welcome to my GitHub profile!
 Here’s a snapshot of what I’m currently working on: